-Analyze the difficulty in the allocation of healthcare resources.
+- Analyze the difficulty in the allocation of healthcare resources.

 Criminal and Civil Law

-Contrast criminal and civil causes of action in the medical profession.
+- Contrast criminal and civil causes of action in the medical profession.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.